For more information and detailed instructions for authors, please visit our page at the publisher’s website: Instructions for Potential Authors

 Information for Authors

-All parts of the manuscript should be typewritten, double-spaced, with margins of at least one inch on all sides.
+All parts of the manuscript should be typewritten, double-spaced, with margins one inch on all sides.
 Number manuscript pages consecutively throughout the paper.
 Authors should also supply a shortened version of the title which is referred to as the running head on the title page not exceeding 50 character spaces.
-Each article should be summarized in a single paragraph abstract of not more than 120 words (See APA Style Manual).
+Each article should be summarized in a single paragraph abstract of not more than 140 words.
 Abbreviations, diagrams, and references to the text must be avoided in the abstract.

 Cite in the text by author and date (Smith, 1983).
 Prepare reference list in accordance with the APA Publication Manual, 5th ed.
 Examples: